lumina-desktop/lumina-docs/luminautl.rst

      |                  |          | as they are created      |
      +------------------+----------+--------------------------+

-* **External Devices:** Any attached devices with storage will appear in this menu.
+* **External Devices:** Any attached devices with storage appears in this menu.
 Click :guilabel:`Scan for Devices` if an attached device does not appear.

-* **Git:** GitHub functionality is natively built into Insight.
+* **Git:** Basic GitHub functionality is natively built into Insight.
-  Currently, :guilabel:`Repo Status` will display which branch is active, the update status with the origin repo, and any changes to commit. :guilabel:`Clone Repository` opens a wizard to download a git repository from the internet, seen in :numref:`Figure %s <lumina34>`.
+  Currently, :guilabel:`Repo Status` displays the active branch, update status with the origin repository, and any uncommitted changes.
+  :guilabel:`Clone Repository` opens a wizard to download a git repository from the internet, seen in :numref:`Figure %s <lumina34>`.

   .. _lumina34: